 How often should I calculate my inventory value?

-What if I don't remember the purchase price?
+What if I can't remember the purchase price?

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source